Probate Q&A Series

 • Meet the eligibility requirements.
 Only tenants in common or joint tenants may file.
 You must hold a present, undivided interest in the property.

 • Prepare and file the complaint.
 Draft a Complaint for Partition, naming all co-owners and any interested lienholders.
 Detail each party’s ownership share and describe the property.
-File the complaint in the clerk of superior court’s office where the land lies.
+File the complaint in the superior court division in the county where the land lies.

 • Serve all parties.
-After filing, deliver the complaint and summons to every co-owner and lienholder by certified mail or a sheriff.
-See N.C.
-Gen. Stat. § 46-9 for service rules.
+After filing, deliver the complaint and summons to every co-owner and lienholder under the North Carolina Rules of Civil Procedure.

 • Commissioner’s report and objections.
-The commissioner files a written report.
-Parties have 10 days to object.
+The commissioners file a written report.
+Parties may file exceptions or objections before confirmation.
 If the court overrules objections, it issues an order confirming the division or authorizing a sale.

 Key Steps to File a Partition Action